mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 first AS in the AS path) to a specific AS.
 RPKI serves as a trust root for BGPSEC, as well.

-These approaches are not (yet) universally deployed.
+These approaches are not yet universally deployed.
 BGP route origin authentication approaches provide little benefit to individual deployers until it is almost universally deployed {{Lychev13}}.
 RPKI route origin validation is similarly deployed in about 15% of the Internet core; two thirds of these networks only assign lower preference to non-validating announcements.
 This indicates significant caution with respect to RPKI mistakes {{Gilad17}}.
-In both cases the lack of incentives for each independent deployment, including the false positive risk, greatly reduces the speed of incremental deployment and the chance of a successful transition {{?RFC8170}}.

-In addition, the perception of security as a secondary concern for interdomain routing hinders deployment.
-A preference for secure routes over insecure ones is necessary to drive further deployment of routing security, but an internet service provider is unlikely to prefer a secure route over an insecure route when the secure route violates local preferences or results in a longer AS path
-{{Lychev13}}.
+There are indications that this caution may be abating.
+At the RIPE 78 meeting in May 2019, Job Snijders reported that networks are beginning to validate route origins, especially on peering sessions {{Snijders19}}.
+Concerted effort to improve tooling for RPKI signing and validation have reduced Q.  Deployment is acclerating, which Snijders attributes in part to fear of missing out: as individual networks deploy validation and find that the risk to availability is lower than feared, and their operators realize that the added security of rejecting RPKI invalid announcements can be used as a competetive advantage.
+The actions of smaller networks can drive to decisions by larger ones:
+Snijders relates a story in which the current "snowball effect" began with a single small operator in the Netherlands announcing that they were rejecting invalids, and that nothing bad had happened.

 ## DNSSEC